pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

 }
 ```

-It is possible to declare multiple commands in the When section. ``&`` operator
+It is possible to declare multiple commands in Given and When sections and multiple events in Then section using ``&`` operator.
-should be used to declare a sequence of expected events.

 ```scala
 "update Dummy's value twice" in {